There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Demonstrate Clear Affordability

-Provide detailed income and expenditure information to reassure lenders you can comfortably manage repayments.
+Provide detailed income and expenditure information to reassure finance partners you can comfortably manage repayments.

 car-halloween-forest